suchow/suchow.io/_posts/2011-04-11-clockwalk.md

 {% include separator.html %}

-Clocks normally tick once per second, with time moving relentlessly forward at a constant rate.
-The stochastic clock, in constrast, has ticks that are uniformly distributed from 0&ndash;2 seconds, so that time takes a biased random walk forward.
+Normally, clocks tick once per second, with time moving forward at a constant rate, one second per second.
+The stochastic clock, in constrast, has ticks that are uniformly distributed between 0&ndash;2 seconds, such that time takes a biased random walk forward.
+Take a look.
 If you're lucky you may grab a few extra seconds.

 What if time really worked this way?
-Would you be willing to increase the variance of the walk? *How much?*
+Would you be willing to increase the variance of the walk? *By how much?*